-The TRITON Unified Security Center (TRITON console) is the Web-browser-based, graphical management application for your entire deployment.
+The TRITON Unified Security Center (TRITON console) is the web-browser-based, graphical management application for your entire deployment.

-In addition to managing global settings and logging, it consists of three management modules: TRITON - Web Security, TRITON - Data Security, and TRITON - Email Security.
+In addition to managing global settings and logging, it consists of three management modules: Web Security manager, Data Security manager, and Email Security manager.
 Each module is used to configure and manage its respective product features.

-Depending on your subscription, not all of these modules may be enabled.
+Depending on your subscription, one or more of these modules is enabled.

-To enable more than one module of the TRITON console-for example, both Web Security and Data Security-you must install the TRITON console on a Windows Server 2008 R2 machine.
-TRITON Unified Security Center must be able to reach the appliance's C interface (and E1 interface, if the appliance is in Email mode or Web and Email mode).
+TRITON Unified Security Center must be able to reach the appliance's C interface (and the E1 interface, if the appliance is in Email mode or Web and Email mode).

-Managing appliances in TRITON Unified Security Center
+Managing appliances in the TRITON Unified Security Center